Facts about Sciatica and Associated Back & Leg Pain

 Sciatica Treatment Options

-Another more natural and less invasive sciatica treatment option is gentle, non-surgical advanced spinal decompression treatment, also known as IDD Therapy®.
+At the Disc & Spine Center, we treat sciatica with a gentle, non-surgical advanced spinal decompression treatment, also known as IDD Therapy®.
 By gently decompressing the involved spinal discs, pressure on the sciatic nerve can be relieved and the pain from sciatica can go away.
+Learn about IDD Therapy® Treatment.

 If you or somebody you know is suffering from sciatica, CONTACT US TODAY for your free consultation.
 Our medical professionals can tell you if gentle, non-surgical spinal decompression treatment is a good option for treating your sciatica and other pain and spinal issues.